Islamic spokesman awarded €7,500 by Labour Court after unfair dismissal

 The lecturer, who had worked in Trinity since 2010, subsequently apologised for his remarks and said he condemned female genital mutilation, which is illegal in Ireland, in the strongest terms.
 He also claimed his comments had been misrepresented.

-Trinity College strenuously denied that Dr Selim’s dismissal was linked to his Prime Time appearance and claimed he had been made redundant as a result of a decision taken in January 2018 to create a new full-time post of assistant professor in Middle Eastern History for which Dr Selim had applied but was unsuccessful.
+TCD strenuously denied that Dr Selim’s dismissal was linked to his Prime Time appearance.

+It claimed he had been made redundant as a result of a decision taken in January 2018 to create a new full-time post of assistant professor in Middle Eastern History, for which Dr Selim had applied but was unsuccessful.

-Dr Selim maintained that the job description for the new post was designed to ensure he would not be considered the best applicant.
+Dr Selim argued the job description for the new post was designed to ensure he would not be considered the best applicant.

-The Labour Court heard the college had suspended Dr Selim’s classes for a week after the comments he made on RTÉ “to allow the matter to settle”.
+The Labour Court heard the university had suspended Dr Selim’s classes for a week after the comments he made on RTÉ “to allow the matter to settle”.

-The university claimed the lecturer’s classes were not a core element of any degree course and there was “insufficient student interest” in taking up his optional Arabic classes in the 2018/19 academic year to make his teaching hours viable.
+The university claimed his classes were not a core element of any degree course and there was “insufficient student interest” in taking up his optional Arabic classes in the 2018/19 academic year to make his teaching hours viable.

 Outlining its ruling, the Labour Court said Trinity had failed to establish that Dr Selim’s position had become redundant.